 Generally, embalming is chosen because it appears to keep a loved one's remains intact after death.
 Following the process of embalming, it helps people imagine that their loved ones have just been peacefully asleep the whole time.
 It helps with the grieving process and makes enduring a loved one's end of life more manageable.

-Content/trigger warning: the next part of this section contains some depictions of gore and details of what happens to the body during the embalming process.
+Content warning: The next part of this section contains some depictions of gore and details of what happens to the body during the embalming process.

 When you choose direct cremation, there is no actual invasive procedure unless the body has any medical devices (pacemakers, etc.) or implants.
 Even in that case, the process is minimal at best, and there are little to no surgical tools are necessary to prepare the body for direct cremation.

 Once all implants, jewelry, and other materials are extracted, the body is placed directly into a cremation container.
-It will then enter the cremation chamber, go through the cremation process, and be broken down into ash.
+It will then enter the cremation chamber, go through the cremation process, and then any remains are reduced to ashes, which is course dust comprising mainly of skeletal bone.

 Read more in our blog about what happens to your body during the cremation process.